© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Margam Medieval Bath House is a scheduled monument protected by Cadw under reference GM545.
 View the official record →

-Margam Medieval Bath House is a twelfth-century bathing structure associated with Margam Abbey in Glamorgan, Wales.
+Margam Medieval Bath House is a twelfth-century structure located within the precinct of Margam Abbey in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM545.

 Margam Medieval Bath House dates from the medieval period, and is classified as a bath house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Margam Medieval Bath House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM545.